About me

 I have also worked for an organisation dealing with loss and bereavement where the effects of grief may be unexpected or complicated.

 I have a previous background as a Registered General Nurse, the latter part of my career spent working in an Accident and Emergency department.
 Delivering care involved constantly adapting to suit the needs of the patient on a physical level.
-The care of their emotional needs was obviously important but time was a limiting factor.
-As a counsellor I have found that similar skills are required but with emotional well being as the priority.
-This has given me a great sense of fulfilment and balance as I have been able to approach clients from a different perspective and focus on their psychological needs as a priority.
+Time was a limiting factor when it came to caring for patients' emotional needs.
+As a counsellor I have found that the same ability to adapt is required but with emotional well being as the priority.
+This has given me a great sense of fulfilment and balance as I have been able to approach clients from a different perspective by focusing on their psychological needs.

 Training, qualifications & experience